dpatanin/X.P.-Loyd/README.md

 ### Config / Hyperparameter

-All project parameters and hyperparameter are defined inside the `ai-training/config.yaml`.
+All project parameters and hyperparameter are defined inside the `config.yaml`.
 It is intended to make changes simpler and provide an overview, rather than serving actual, project wide setting.
-Most of those variables are simply forwarded in the `master.py`.
+Most of those variables are simply forwarded in the `train.py`.

 ### Run

-Run: `python master.py`
+Run: `python train.py`

-The `master.py` will start and train a model as specified.
+The `train.py` will start and train a model as specified.
-It also includes a validation/test block which may lead to inaccurate results if run during the same initiation as the training.
+It also includes a validation on the trained data as well as validation on a separate dataset.
-We recommend doing separate runs.

-**Important:** Don't forget to set the epsilon right to avoid random behavior during validation.

 ## Server